 The following videos from U-tube were not taken in Ledyard, CT.
 However, they do show the methods used in harvesting ice, using tools similar to those on display at the mill.

-This page prepared and maintained by Warren D. Dolphin
+This page originally prepared by Warren D. Dolphin